 The 14 day experience also includes all your transportation, entry fees, program fees, most meals, tips, and so forth, and runs $3995 for a shared room, but if you’d like a single room, it’s available for an additional $750/person.

 ONLY 10 SPOTS are available, total!
-To reserve your spot, a deposit of $350 is required, with half of the remaining amount due by 15 September 2019 and the full balance due by 30 November 2019.
+To reserve your spot, a deposit of 35% is required, with the full balance due by 1 November 2019; you will be billed in installments on September 1, October 1, and November 1 if selecting the deposit option.

 INCLUDED: All travel once you’re in Peru; you have to get yourself to Lima.